d-michail/python-jgrapht/docs/api/introduction.rst

  *  **unweighted** graphs: graphs where the weight of each edge is 1.0 (uniform weight function)

 A graph :math:`G(V,E)` contains vertices and edges.
-In python-jgrapht both the vertices and the edges of the graph are represented using long integers.
+In python-jgrapht both the vertices and the edges of the graph are represented using integers.
 Each edge :math:`e = (u,v)` is associated with

  * its two endpoints :math:`u` and :math:`v`, and
  * a double value called its weight.